 Keeping the family home

-Often, an elderly person may not have much spare cash to pay for the RAD.
+Often, an elderly person may not have much spare cash to pay for the RAD (In inner city areas, this could be one million dollars plus!).
 Which is where the question of selling the family home can come into play to afford the lump sum.

 Concerned children of an elderly parent may therefore try to rustle up the extra funds needed for their parents’ care, to prevent them from having to sell a much-loved family home earlier than they would like – whether it be for financial reasons or emotional ties.

-(Plus, the sale of the home may also push up the required aged care in Melbourne fees, which can jeopardise the pension.)
+(Plus, the sale of the home may also push up the required aged care fees, which can jeopardise the pension.)

 And while this may seem like a good idea to both the children and the parent (should these adult children be able to find the money between them) – sometimes it can make the overall financial scenario much worse.

 This is because this extra money provided to the parent can make the parents financial situation appear much better than it is.
 This extra money will often be included in the means test and therefore they will then be assessed as being able to afford more of their care – driving the fees applicable up.

 If you’ve been tossing up over whether or not to sell the family home, you may also like to read: “Do I need to sell the family home to pay for the Refundable Accommodation Deposit?”.

 Income and assets means testing can be a complex issue to decipher.
 The right answers for you and your family are not always entirely black and white, and even small decisions can have massive long term financial and emotional consequences.
 Unfortunately, there is no simple answer.
 No two people and their circumstances are alike, and each individual scenario needs to be carefully evaluated to ensure the correct decisions are made as early as possible.
 To avoid any nasty hidden surprises, book in a consultation with Aged Care Specialists Victoria today, so you can get the right answers, upfront.
 We will go through every option, in detail so you walk away with everything you need to make a fully informed decision.